oh4d/blog/_posts/2020-02-24-external-secrets.md

 ### Pros:

 - A variety of backends integrations
-- offers a sync cycle - the backend is being polled at a configurable time interval to search for new changes and apply them to the existing secrets on kubrnetes
+- offers a sync cycle - the backend is being polled at a configurable time interval to search for new changes and apply them to the existing secrets on kubernetes
 - single source if truth - you can have multiple ExternalSecrets deployed to different namespaces, and referring to the same single secret on the backend.
 No more cross-namespace secrets editing yay

 ### Cons

-- efficient only if you already use AWS or Azure, otherwise the pain of user mamagement doesn't pay off
+- efficient only if you already use AWS or Azure, otherwise the pain of user management doesn't pay off
 - Pricing - external service as has its own costs you should consider.

 Right now I use ExternalSecrets and am very happy with the choice.
 I believe you should try all of this solutions and see what best suits you.